Top 11 Benefits of An Apprenticeship

 Published On

-Traditional four-year college degrees aren’t the only road to a fulfilling career—more and more young professionals are forging their own paths and choosing apprenticeships
+Traditional four-year college degrees aren’t the only proven way to a fulfilling career.
+More and more young people are forging their own paths because they know that trades are the backbone of our economy.

-There are many benefits to completing an apprenticeship, but for many, it comes down to job security and ensuring long-term career success.
-Keep reading to learn the 9 benefits of apprenticeship training!
+There are many benefits to completing an apprenticeship, but for most, it comes down to job security.
+Finding a stable employer and ensuring long-term careers in the trades are proven ways to achieve financial freedom.

 One of the best benefits of an apprenticeship is that you can earn money while honing your skills through on-the-job training.

-Apprentices are paid employees, unlike many interns who are often working for free.
-This provides them with income they can use to help cover living expenses, offset any costs of their apprenticeship training, and achieve financial independence sooner.
+Apprentices are paid employees, unlike many interns who often work for free.
+They can cover living expenses while they’re being trained.
+Offsetting the costs of apprenticeship training allows apprentices to achieve financial independence much sooner than traditional students.

-Forget textbooks—apprenticeships are all about learning by doing.
-In your time as an apprentice, you will spend a significant portion of your days working alongside skilled workers while applying theory to real-world scenarios.
+Forget textbooks.
+Apprenticeships are all about learning by doing.
+In your time as an apprentice, you’ll spend a significant portion of your days working alongside skilled workers while applying theory to real-world scenarios.

-This work isn’t just educational; it also counts as valuable experience on your resume.
-This means apprenticeships are viable for young people looking to join the workforce, but also experienced workers looking to make a career change.
+This job isn't just educational; it also counts as valuable experience on your resume.
+This means apprenticeships are viable for young people looking to join the workforce, as well as experienced workers looking to make a career change.

 Read more: How To Change Careers: Transitioning to the Trades